arinawzad/KurdGetway/README.md

 ---

+It also ships with a **browser-based tester UI** at `/` — sign in, view balances, page through transactions, and watch your inbox for incoming credits, all without writing a line of frontend code.

 > ⚠️ **Unofficial.** Kurdgetway is not affiliated with or endorsed by FastPay, FIB, or any other wallet provider.
-It speaks to public-facing APIs by reverse-engineering their iOS clients.
+It speaks to public-facing APIs by reverse-engineering the providers' mobile clients.
 Use it on accounts you own and at your own risk.
 Nothing here circumvents authentication — you still need valid credentials.

 ## What is this?

 Each Iraqi mobile wallet ships its own SDK, headers, envelope format, error vocabulary, and pagination quirks.
 If you want to build *one* app that works against multiple wallets, you spend most of your time just normalizing inputs and outputs.

 Kurdgetway is a thin Laravel-based gateway that does that normalization for you.
 You point it at a wallet provider (currently **FastPay**), and it gives you a single, predictable HTTP+JSON API for sign-in, profile, transaction history, and payments.
 New providers are added by implementing one PHP interface — the public surface stays the same.

-It also ships with a **browser-based tester UI** at `/` — sign in, view balances, page through transactions, and watch your inbox for incoming credits, all without writing a line of frontend code.

 ## Features